-The Apache RR 310 shares its underpinnings with the BMW G 310 R naked bike, as the project was a joint development between BMW Motorrad and TVS.
-The RR 310 is built on a lightweight trellis frame welded onto two arm aluminium die-cast swingarm.
+The Apache RR 310 shares its underpinnings with the BMW G 310 R naked motorcycle, as the project was a joint development between BMW Motorrad and TVS.
+The RR 310 is built on a lightweight trellis frame welded onto a two-arm aluminium die-cast swingarm.

-Powering the bike is a reverse inclined 312.2 cc, single-cylinder, 4-stroke, liquid-cooled engine that delivers 34 PS @ 9,700 rpm and 27.3 Nm of torque @ 7,700 rpm.
-The engine is paired to a 6-speed super-slick gear box that is claimed to offer a precise and sharp race-shift experience.
+Powering the motorcycle is a reverse inclined 312.2 cc, single-cylinder, 4-stroke, liquid-cooled engine that delivers 34 PS at 9,700 rpm and 27.3 Nm of torque at 7,700 rpm.
+The engine is paired with a 6-speed super-slick gearbox that is claimed to offer a precise and sharp race-shift experience.

 Kerb weight is 169.5 kg, and the bike promises the best-in-class power-to-weight ratio of 0.147 kW/kg.

-Other features include Bi-LED projector headlamps, race-inspired vertical speedo-cum-tachometer, dual channel ABS, KYB race tuned suspension.
+Other features include Bi-LED projector headlamps, race-inspired vertical speedo-cum-tachometer, dual-channel ABS, and KYB race-tuned suspension.

-Braking duties are handled by single disc brakes at both sides measuring 300 mm at front and 240 mm at the rear.
+Braking duties are handled by single disc brakes on both sides measuring 300 mm at the front and 240 mm at the rear.
 The Apache RR 310 is the first sub-500 cc motorcycle to be shod with Michelin Street Sport tyres measuring 110/70-17 front and 150/60-17 rear.

-Front suspension is USD forks while the rear is a gas assisted mono.
+The front suspension is USD forks while the rear is a gas-assisted mono.